-voltage-agile, USB connected AVR microcontroller programmerDesigned by Geppetto Electronics, Ships from United States of America
+voltage-agile, USB connected AVR microcontroller programmerDesigned by Geppetto Electronics in United States of America

 What is it?
 This item is a USB connected AVR programmer.
 It's compatible with AVRDUDE (use the "usbtiny" -c argument) and the Arduino IDE.
 It is a composite clone of the AdaFruit USB Tiny programme...Read More…